rudisp/Android-updater/README.md

 # Android-updater
-A python application for updating ANdroid phones with Raspberry Pi
+A python application for updating Android phones with Raspberry Pi